okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/inline-hooks/index.md

 Your external service's endpoint needs to be a valid HTTPS endpoint, and therefore the URI you specify should always begin with `https://`.

-The total number of Inline Hooks that you can create in an Okta org is limited to 50, which is a combined total for any combination of Inline Hook types.
+The total number of inline hooks that you can create in an Okta org is limited to 50, which is a combined total for any combination of Inline Hook types.

 ##### Request parameters